Computer Bismarck: Reception and legacy

 In 1980, Peter Ansoff of BYTE magazine called Computer Bismarck a "milestone in the development of commercial war games", and approved of the quality of the documentation and the option to play against the computer, but disapproved of the game.
 Acknowledging that "it is perhaps unfair to expect the first published [computer war game] to be a fully developed product", he criticized Computer Bismarck for overly faithfully copying the mechanics of the Bismarck board game, including those that worked efficiently on a board but less so on a computer.
 Ansoff also noted that the computer game "perpetuates the [board game's] irritating system of ship-movement rates", and concluded that "the failings of Computer Bismarck can be summarized by saying that it does not take advantage of the possibilities offered by the computer".
+Moves magazine reviewer Ian Chadwick called it "engrossing" and praised the simulation's accuracy.
+While noting the excessive amount of time required to play a single game, Chadwick noted that Computer Bismarck requires patience and some gameplay changes could have reduced this time.
+He called the graphics "poorly drawn", but conceded that good visuals are not necessary.

 The game was better received by other critics.
 Neil Shapiro of Popular Mechanics that year praised the game's detail and ability to recreate the complex maneuvering involved in the real battle.
 He referred to it as unique and "fantastic".
 In Creative Computing, Randy Heuer cautioned that the game "is probably not for everyone.
 The point which I probably cannot emphasize enough is that it is an extremely complex simulation ...
 However, for those ready for a [challenge] ...
 I enthusiastically recommend Computer Bismarck".
 Reviewing Computer Bismarck in The Space Gamer magazine, Joseph T. Suchar called the game "superb" and stated that "it has so many strategic options for both sides that it is unlikely to be optimized."